Speakers

 Vice President and Head of Patient Safety, Gilead Sciences, United States

-Dr. Andrea Best is an Executive Medical Director in Pharmacovigilance and Patient Safety at AbbVie in the suburbs of Chicago where she is responsible for Clinical Trial Safety Excellence and International Product PV.
-Andrea has over 20 years of experience in academia and industry across a variety of roles (clinical development, medical affairs and pharmacovigilance) and spanning numerous therapeutic areas including oncology, immunology, anti-infectives, renal, anesthesia, general medicine and devices.
-She has led discussions with global regulatory authorities on a variety of issues and has participated on several external collaborations related to regulatory system strengthening and pharmacovigilance in developing countries.
+Andrea has 30 years of experience in academia and industry across a variety of roles (translational medicine, clinical development, medical affairs, quality and pharmacovigilance) and spanning numerous therapeutic areas including oncology, immunology/inflammation, virology, renal, neurology, anesthesia, general medicine and devices.
+She has led numerous discussions with global regulatory authorities on a variety of issues and has participated on several external collaborations related to regulatory system strengthening and pharmacovigilance including as a consultant to the Bill & Melinda Gates Foundation's regulatory system strengthening initiative in low to middle income developing countries.

 Richard Forshee, PhD